-Speaking of public events, this past month we helped out at multiple events.
-First there was the Festival of Lights Parade/Tree Lighting/City Hall Grand Opening, which was a great event and the parade appeared to have a record breaking attendance.
-We of course had Ladder 1 decked out with Christmas lights and the jolly man himself.
-Next was the Polar Plunge at Centennial Park, where Engine 3 staged and assisted participants who were cold, wet, and let’s face it a little crazy.
+This past month the Fire boys helped out at multiple public events.
+First there was the Festival of Lights Parade, which was a great event and the parade appeared to have a record breaking attendance.
+We of course had Ladder 1 decked out with Christmas lights and the Jolly Ol’ Saint Nick himself riding on top and waving to the kids.
 Then we helped some families in need shop for Christmas during the Heroes and Helpers event at Target.
-That same day Engine 2 participated in the 3rd Annual St. Luke’s Festival for Children at the Reformed Church.
-Last but not least the Fire Boys beat the PD…..I mean worked with PD to helped raise money during the annual Salvation Army Kettle Stand Off at Walmart.
-In all seriousness this was a little friendly competition that will hopefully benefit a lot of Twin Falls Families this Christmas season, but the FD did bring in more scratch than the PD…….just saying.
-So as you can see the Fire Department was pretty busy this month, but it’s events like these and responding to emergency calls where we get to make a positive impact in someone’s lives that make our jobs so great.
+Special thanks to Dave Owens, Joe Renaldi, Tom McCully, Joe Miller, and Scott Seigworth for helping out with this event.
+Also earlier this month the Big Red Fire Truck turned into a Big Red Santa’s Sleigh when we helped deliver presents donated by the community.
+The presents were delivered to the Idaho Department of Health and Welfare and were given to children in need.
+Last but not least the Fire Boys once again beat the PD…..I mean worked with PD to help raise money during the annual Salvation Army Kettle Stand Off at Walmart.
+In all seriousness this was a little friendly competition that will hopefully benefit a lot of Twin Falls Families this Christmas season.
+So as you can see the Fire Department was pretty busy this month, but it’s always good to meet and greet the citizens of our city at these public events and not just at emergency scenes.